bshishov/typedi/README.md

 | `fn(...) -> Type[T]`          | factory of generic meta type of `T`.                                             |
 * `A` is any concrete class type.
 * `T` - any supported type including concrete classes, or generics `Optional[T]`, `Union[T1, T2]`, `Iterable[T]`, `List[T]` and `Tuple[T1, ..., TN]`.
 Which means you can go crazy and return something like `-> Iterable[Optional[List[Union[A, B]]]]`.
 Container will deal with it.
-* `...` - is any valid annotated signature with 0 or more arguments with definitions:
+* `...` - is valid annotated signature with 0 or more arguments with definitions, for example:
   * `arg: T` - argument of some specific type `T`.
 If container is not able to resolve `T` it will raise `ResolutionError`.
   * `arg: Optional[T]` - if container will fail to resolve `T`, `None` value will be used.
   * `*args: T` - varargs will be resolved as `Tuple[T]`.
 If it is not possible to resolve `T` - empty `tuple()` will be passed.